edf-hpc/puppet-hpc/puppet-config/modules/opa/README.md

 ### opa

-This class installs the packages of the OPA node stack, ensure kernel modules are loaded and setup irqbalance service according to Intel specifications.
+This class installs the packages of the OPA node stack, ensure supplementary kernel modules (`ib_ipoib`) are loaded and setup irqbalance service according to Intel specifications.

 Here is an example of public class instanciation:

 ```
 include ::opa
 ```

+The class sets up two files in `modprobe.d` by default:

+* `hfi1.conf`
+* `ib_ipoib.conf`

+The content of those files can be modified with the parameters `modprobe_hfi1_options` and `modprobe_ib_ipoib_options`.

 ### opa::ff